vishwanathan-m1/verse_to_zensical/source/admin/completing_optional_post_installation_steps.md

-# Completing optional post-installation steps
+# Completing optional post-installation steps.

 There are some optional post-installation steps to consider.